flamrdevs/klass/docs/klass/react.md

   </a>
 </p>

-Class variant utility library for react.
+Class variant utility for react.

 ## Installation